 \section{Introduction}

 The adjoint method for sensitivity analysis has been a powerful tool in computational fluid dynamics for over 20 years \cite[]{Jameson1988, Becker_2001_An_Optimal_Control_Approach, Pierce_2000_Adjoint_Recovery_of_Superconvergent_Functionals}.
-This method enables efficient computation of sensitivity gradients in fluid flow problems, and is widely used in aerodynamic shape optimization, inverse design problem, adaptive mesh refinement and uncertainty quantification.
+This method enables efficient computation of sensitivity gradients in fluid flow problems, and is widely used in aerodynamic shape optimization, inverse design problems, adaptive mesh refinement and uncertainty quantification.

 Traditionally, the adjoint field is regarded mainly as a mathematical quantity, representing the sensitivity derivative of a quantity of interest to residual of the Navier-Stokes equation.
-Recently, \cite{cylinderAdjointSens} explored physical aspect of the adjoint velocity field for studying stability of a cylinder wake at $Re_D=46.8$.
-This paper further explores the physical aspect of the adjoint field across three different Reynolds number regimes.
-We focus on the quantity of interest in the adjoint formulation being the drag on an object in flow.
+Recently, \cite{cylinderAdjointSens} explored physical aspect of the adjoint velocity field to study the stability of a cylinder wake at $Re_D=46.8$.
+This paper further explores physical aspects of the adjoint field across three different Reynolds number regimes.
+We focus on the quantity of interest in the adjoint formulation, which is the drag on an object in flow.
 This quantity of interest defines a particular boundary condition for the adjoint equation, under which the adjoint solution is called the drag-adjoint field.
 We show that the drag-adjoint field is a non-dimensional physical quantity; it represents the transfer function from small forces applied to the fluid flow to drag on the object in the fluid flow.